dartmouth-cs98/Quantum-Tetris/README.md

 python3 -m venv venv
 ```

-Activate the environment with this command:
+Create the environment:

 ```
 virtualenv venv
 ```

-Active the environment:
+Activate the environment.
+The below command will activate a Flask environment (sort of like a shell within a shell).
+You'll need to execute all Flask commands from within this Flask environment:

 ```
 . venv/bin/activate